Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 “Customer service shouldn’t just be a department, it should be the entire company.”

-This quote is credited to Tony Hsieh, the CEO of Zappos, an online shoe and clothing retailer.
+We totally agree with Tony Hsieh, the CEO of Zappos.
 Hsieh has literally written the book about delivering world-class customer service entitled, ‘Delivering Happiness: A Path to Profits, Passion, and Purpose,’ which debuted at number one on the New York Times Best Seller list.

 In his book, Hsieh says that what distinguishes Zappos from its competitors is that its customer service agents’ sole aim is to create an emotional connection with each caller – irrespective of how long it takes.
 This could be a fleeting moment or even several hours.
 (Zappos’ record for the longest customer service call is 10 hours, 51 minutes.)
 At Zappos, company call parameters simply don’t exist.

-Here’s three other ways that Zappos leads the pack in the customer service stakes.
+Here’s three other ways that Zappos leads the pack in providing world-class customer service.

 - They Listen to Their Customers